 - What would I need to do in order to be the most successful person in the company?
 This one is particularly good for sales roles.
 Or try a softer version – What type of person does it take to be successful here?

 - What do you see as my strongest assets and possible weaknesses?
 Do you have any concerns that I need to clear up in order to be the top candidate?

 - When did you join the company / Why did you choose to work for this company?
-This one is only to be asked at the end and if you feel it’s appropriate for the particular interviewer.
+(Only to be asked at the end and if you feel it’s appropriate for the particular interviewer)